Installation#

 Installation requires entering commands in a terminal.
 To open one:

-Windows: Open the Start menu and search for the Miniforge Prompt (if using Mambaforge) or the Command Prompt if not.
+Open the Start menu and search for the Anaconda Prompt (if using Miniconda) or the Command Prompt if not.

 Note